-It depends whether the local government is proceeding under Option A or Option B of the MOA.
+It depends whether the local government is proceeding under MOA Option A or Option B.

-Collaborative strategic planning under Option A. As a reminder, under Option A, a local government may spend opioid settlement funds on any activity listed in Exhibit A. If a local government proceeds under Option A to spend opioid settlement funds on Exhibit A strategy 1 - collaborative strategic planning - the local government may spend opioid settlement funds on any one of the planning activities listed above, or on a combination of such activities, or on all the activities.
+Collaborative strategic planning under Option A. As explained above, under Option A, a local government may spend opioid settlement funds on any activity listed in Exhibit A. If a local government proceeds under Option A to spend opioid settlement funds on Exhibit A strategy 1 - collaborative strategic planning - the local government may spend opioid settlement funds on any one of the planning activities listed above, or on a combination of such activities, or on all the activities.